Omega Quintet

 Omega Quintet (オメガクインテット, Omega Kuintetto) is a video game developed by Galapagos RPG, a subsidiary of Compile Heart, for the PlayStation 4.
 A hybrid between an idol simulation game and a role-playing video game, the player plays as Takuto, the manager of the Verse Maidens, an idol group that use the power of song and dance to fight off a phenomenon called the "Blare" and save the world.
 Omega Quintet is the first game by Compile Heart for the PlayStation 4, and also the first retail game for the PS4 to utilize PlayStation Move.
-An English version of the game, available in both digital and retail format, has been announced, and was released on April 28, 2015 in the United States and in Europe on 1 May 2015.
-A Microsoft Windows version, produced and published by Ghostlight, was released on December 15, 2017.
+An English version of the game, available in both digital and retail format, was announced, and was released on April 28, 2015 in the United States and in Europe and Australia on 1 May 2015.
+A Windows version, produced and published by Ghostlight, was released on December 15, 2017.